arendjr/selectivity/README.md

 ### Development server

-While developing, you can start a development server like this (note this will overwrite some distributable files with development versions which you are not supposed to check in, so either make a new build, or revert the changes in the dist/ directory before committing):
+While developing, you can start a development server like this (note you will still need to specify the modules like mentioned above):

-    $ gulp dev
+    $ gulp dev --modules=multiple,dropdown

+You may want to pass the `--source-map` parameter to generate a source map for debugging.
+The file `demo-custom.html` is set up to work with custom builds, which you can also use for development.

 Unit Tests
 ----------